ComradDoge/DogeEU4/README.md

 - Dutch Missions fixed and now appear at start (press refresh mission decision if not a new campaign)
 - Monopoly priviliges will no longer have a monopoly on game crashes
 - Added USA missions
+- Petersburg Capital and Patriach decision is extended to the Russian Republic tag

 add canada missions